 None!
 We want you to be able to focus on your studies.
 Water, sewage, garbage, electric, and internet service are all included in your monthly rent payment.

-You will be able to pay for your rent online using a bank account or credit card (a small convenience fee will be charged for both options).
+You will be able to pay for your monthly housing fee online using a bank account or credit card (a small convenience fee will be charged for both options).
 You will also be able to set up automatic payments through the online site.
-Payment via check or money order will also be accepted through the Leasing Office located off the lobby.
-Cash payments are not accepted for rent payments.
+Payment via check or money order will also be accepted via the dropbox at the Leasing Office located off the lobby.
+Cash payments are not accepted for monthly housing fee payments.

-Will there be Resident Advisors in the building 24/7?
+Will there be Resident Assistants in the building 24/7?

 Can I have guests over?